 Different mission management approaches and organizational arrangements will require different contract administration and funding arrangements.
-Each PI, in his or her proposal, is expected to recommend, as part of the teaming arrangement, the organizations and contract mechanisms NASA should use in awarding work to the team.
+Each PI, in his or her proposal, must specify the organizations involved in the proposed teaming arrangement.
+Included in this specification should be any special contracting mechanisms that would be used in awarding work to the team.
 Cost type contracts with incentives are strongly encouraged, particularly where performance incentives are measured based on delivery of calibrated/validated science data products.
-It is anticipated that contracts will be awarded for concept studies for the four to six missions selected as a result of this AO, with options for the follow-on mission phases (Phase A/B, Phase C/D, and Phase E).

-NASA will provide approximately \$375K to each selected Discovery Mission investigation and up to \$250K for each Mission of Opportunity investigation to perform a four-month concept study, to be initiated as soon as possible after notification.
+It is anticipated that funding will be awarded for concept studies for the investigations selected as a result of this AO.
+NASA will provide up to \$450K to each selected Discovery Mission investigation and up to \$250K for each Mission of Opportunity investigation (if applicable; see Section 5.1) to perform a four-month concept study to be initiated as soon as possible after notification.
 The product of these studies will be reports to be delivered on the date specified in Section 1.3.
 The contents and format of the concept study reports are specified in a document in the Discovery Program Library entitled Guidelines For Concept Study Report Preparation (See Appendix E/DPL).
 NASA may request presentations and/or site visits to review the concept study results with the investigation teams.
 The concept studies are intended to provide NASA with more definitive information regarding the cost, risk, and feasibility of the investigations before final selection(s) for implementation.
-As a result of evaluation of the concept studies, NASA expects to downselect to one or more investigations to proceed to Phase A/B by exercising contract options of the selected investigation(s).
-In no case, however, is NASA required to exercise any option.
+As a result of evaluation of the concept studies, NASA expects to downselect to one or more investigations to proceed to Phase B. NASA will not continue funding for investigations that are not selected to proceed.